Compliance

 New Mexico

-The Healthy Workplaces Act requires employers to offer one hour of paid sick leave (PSL) for every 30 hours worked.
+The Healthy Workplaces Act requires employers to provide one hour of paid sick leave (PSL) for every 30 hours worked.
 Both non-exempt and exempt employees are eligible for PSL.

 New York